-The second secon are as rollows.
 S.No.
-Nature of transaction Name of related party Nature of relationship As at 31st March, 2020 As at 31st March, 2019 1 Equity Received (Liability) Ircon International Limited Holding Company 150.00 150.00 5 Borrowings Ircon International Limited Holding Company 564.15 561.59 6 Amount Payable towards Troising Company 004,10 001.00 6.1 Trade Payables Ircon International Limited Holding Company 0.97 18.53 6.8 Other Payables Ircon International Limited Holding Company 0.57 0.44
+Nature of transaction Name of related party Nature of relationship As at 31st March, 2020 As at 31st March, 2019 1 Equity Received ( Liability) Ircon International Limited Holding Company 150.00 150.00 Borrowings Ircon International Limited Holding Company 564,15 561.59 6.1 6.8 Amount Payable towards Trade Payables Other Payables Iroon International Limited Holding Company Holding Company 0.97 16.53 0.44

-- Terms and conditions of transactions with related parties

-(i) Transactions with related parties are made on terms equivalent to those that prevail in arm's length transactions. - (ii)

-- Outstanding balances of related parties at the year-end except borrowings are unsecured and settlement occurs through banking transactions.
-These balances other than loans and interest bearing advances are interest free.
+- Terms and conditions of transactions with related parties (i) Transactions with related parties are made on terms equivalent to those that prevail in arm's length transactions. - (11) Outstanding balances of related parties at the year-end except borrowings are unsecured and settlement occurs through banking transactions.
+These balances other than loans and interest

+- Outstanding balances are interest free.